What is RYLA?

 Yes, we have a local Rotarian doctor on-call that can triage any situation on Stetson campus and can also handle situations at his office during the entire duration of the conference.

 Are nice jeans or nice shorts considered appropriate for the business attire sections?

-We do not consider jeans or shorts appropriate as a business attire.
-If going for a job interview that would not be acceptable and we do try and push the students to excellence so that they will be more prepared in their life when they return home.
+We do not consider jeans or shorts appropriate as business attire.
+If going for a job interview that would not be acceptable and we do try and push the participants to excellence so that they will be more prepared in their life when they return home.
 We just try and help them understand how every part of themselves matters in the adult world and first impressions do make a difference.